adnaneaitmalek/MovieMinder/README.md

     docker compose up -d
     ```
     - This will start both the app and the database containers.
     - **Note:** It might take a little time for the server to start after running the above command.
 Be patient; it will be available shortly at: [http://localhost:3000](http://localhost:3000).
-If you want to check if the website is started yet run
+If you want to check if the website is started yet run:

     ```bash
     docker logs node_app
     ```